damaniayesh/Python_Machine-Learning/README.md

 # Hierarchical Clustering
 It contains **Hierarchical Clustering** model for understanding of how the variables are linked to each other and will be able to apply hierarchical clustering to determine review types.

+# Time Series Modelling
+It contains **Time Series** model for predicting and forecasting the Sales of the Furniture.